Clarence H. Lobo: Legacy

 The Clarence Lobo Elementary School in San Clemente was opened in September 1994.
 It made history as the first school in California to be named after a Native American.
 About 300 people attended the opening of the school.
 The elementary put out the statement, "The elementary school named posthumously for Clarence Lobo on land that was once his people’s should continue to remind the future generations of the positive impact an individual with commitment to a cause can make."

 In 1996, the University of California, Irvine (UCI), dedicated a Lobo Day Celebration to honor his life.
-His words were referenced in the School of Social Sciences' Indigenous People's Day acknowledgement in 2022, in which a statement Lobo made in 1966 as he walked on the grounds of what would become the UCI campus, was highlighted: "Our children shall not know the experience of roaming over these rolling hills and listening to the wild birds as they talk to nature.
+An Indigenous People's Day acknowledgement in 2022 by the School of Social Sciences referenced his words that were made in protest over the erasure of Acjachemen presence while standing at the construction site of the UCI campus in 1963: "Our children shall not know the experience of roaming over these rolling hills and listening to the wild birds as they talk to nature.
 Our footprints upon the sands of time shall be history to them."